alvarogarciapiz/AWS-Certify-Hub/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the AGPL-3.0 license.

 <!-- ## Deploy to Github pages
 `npm run deploy` -->